wesfly/bevy_fs/README.md

 - `3` for formation lights
 - `4` for anti-collision lights

-You can change the steering device in the settings.
+You can change the control device in the settings.

 ### Some additional bindings for different steering devices